roozbehR/MovieBook/README.md

 This will take you the movie page.
 ![Movie Page](documentationImages\movies\individual\moviepage.PNG)

+*Note: the movie that will show up is currently random but this will display the movie that is clicked once the back-end is implemented*

 Here you will be able to view details and leave a comment or post.

 ##### Leaving a Review